rhagy82/BackBoard-Project/README.md

 * 3D Prinited Ultrasonic Sensor Holder

 ### Problems
 We had lots of code problems and wiring problems but we just used google and Mr Helmstetter to help us through.
+When that did not work we asked class mates to help us.

 ### Link For onshape Document
 (https://cvilleschools.onshape.com/documents/370ec0ce98278459c33782b4/w/71aaa089db0a2a1361a07167/e/d96bccb9132f9ffcce7fcd90)